 As you can now understand, writing your outline is birthed out of your research, study, and prayer.
 As a result, the words you then assemble will not only make sense to you but also to your congregation.
 Spurgeon said: “When there is mist in the pulpit, there is fog in the pews.”

-After having done your human homework and your spiritual duty, writing a simple outline can propel your sermon to new heights.
+After completing your human homework and spiritual duty, writing a simple outline can propel your sermon to new heights.
 You can even be able to preach without notes.

 Research will bring the meat around the bones of your sermon’s skeleton.